brakmic/Weaviate_with_OpenAI/README.md

 ![query1](images/query1.png)

-As Weaviate supports GraphQL as well you could also let Apollo GraphQL Explorer communicate with it.
-Just enter this URL: http://localhost:8080/v1/graphql
+As Weaviate also supports GraphQL you could use [Apollo GraphQL Explorer](https://studio.apollographql.com/sandbox/explorer) to send queries.

+Just enter http://localhost:8080/v1/graphql into the sandbox field.

 ![graphql1](images/graphql1.png)

 ### Docker Compose

-The default docker-compose.yml from this repo looks like this:
+The default docker-compose.yml from this repo looks like this.

 ```yaml
 ---